yahoo/AppDevKit/README.md

 ### Installation with CocoaPods

-The easiest way to leverage AppDevKit is using cocoaPods.
+The easiest way to leverage AppDevKit is using CocoaPods.
 Please edit your **Podfile** like this:

 <pre>
 source 'https://github.com/CocoaPods/Specs.git'